charrmountain/charrmountain-team-builder/README.md

 ## **Usage**
-- A team building command line based application that allows the user to Generates a [team.html] in the [output] folder.
+- A team building command line based application that allows the user to Generates a 'team.html' in the [output](/Users/Charlotte/Coding-Bootcamp/Homework/team-builder/output) folder.

 - Please run the following tests before beginning:
 ```